hydroxychloroquine to treat COVID-19: at-home specimen collection examined

 The 2017 paper, published by Ying Qu et al, reported on how they conducted a bridging study.
 Fifty-four HCQ patients from a wide demographic participated in the study.
 The results were very promising, and the study authors report that the Deming regression analysis indicated that the concentrations of HCQ and its metabolites in remote microsamples correlated exactly with those found in venous blood.
 They also reported that the HCQ and its metabolites were stable at ambient temperature for up to 10 days on the Mitra microsamplers.
 Moreover, the samples were shown to be stable at 50 °C when incubated for 24 hours.

-Qu and co-investigators concluded that the Mitra with VAMS samplers could be used to remotely collect bio-fluids for Therapeutic Drug Monitoring (TDM), and concentrations of HCQ.
+Qu and co-investigators concluded that the Mitra devices with VAMS tips could be used to remotely collect bio-fluids for Therapeutic Drug Monitoring (TDM), and concentrations of HCQ.
 Their conclusions mirror many examples in the literature reporting similar results using Mitra devices.
 These examples show that using Mitra with VAMS technology for remote microsampling is a practical option for a broad range of studies.
 Therefore, an at-home specimen collection option that is self-managed by remote study participants is a promising alternative for those looking to embark on virtual clinical trials exploring COVID-19 therapies during the Coronavirus Pandemic and beyond.